abner-dos-reis/water-intake-tracker/README.md

 - Use the app **anywhere**: in Obsidian on PC, mobile, or any device on your network

 **📱 Cross-Platform Access**: Whether you're taking notes in Obsidian on your computer or accessing from your phone, the containerized app provides consistent access to your water tracking data.

+**💡 Note**: For regular development work, use `npm run dev`.
+Docker is primarily for Obsidian integration and production deployments.

 The application follows a modern three-tier architecture: